StephanSiemen/bl_earth/README.md

 Contributing
 ------------

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
-More information about contributing to bl_earth can be found at our [Contribution page](https://bl_earth.readthedocs.io/en/latest/contribute.html).

 Use Github to:
 - report bugs,